cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 the default value to fields missing in the serialization<sup>3</sup>.
 For scalar types, omitting defaults is required by the spec<sup>4</sup>.
 For `repeated` fields, not serializing them is the only way to express empty lists.
-Enums must have a fist element of numeric value 0, which is the default<sup>5</sup>.
+Enums must have a first element of numeric value 0, which is the default<sup>5</sup>.
 And message fields default to unset<sup>6</sup>.

 Omitting defaults allows for some amount of forward compatibility: users of